Louis0324/DDSP-Articulatory-Vocoder/README.md

 1. Edit the config yaml, which defines hyperparameters, training parameters, and file directories.
 2. Run `python vocoder/main.py --config yamls/config.yaml` from the source directory to train.

-## Test
-`vocoder/test.ipynb` contains code to produce waveforms using the DDSP articulator vocodoer.